 However, measures should be taken to ensure that this information is only passed on to the relevant people to ensure proper action is taken.
 Staff should not pass any information on to people who do not need to know, as this could cause undue stress and anxiety to all involved.

-If an allegation towards an employee is made, this should not be discussed in a public forum, and media requests that may happen as a result, should be passed to the Headteacher.
+If an allegation towards an employee is made, this should not be discussed in a public forum, and media requests that may happen as a result, should be passed to the Headmaster.

 If staff need to share ‘special category personal data’, the DPA 2018 contains ‘safeguarding of children and individuals at risk’ as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk